 Over a 3-month period in the spring of 1945, Colonel Warren made an intensive study of cloud and wind situations over the entire southwestern United States.
 The physical geography of the country around Los Alamos was also studied, with special attention to areas of cultivation and population.
-The facts of the explosion in 1883 of the volcano Krakatau in Sunda Strait between Java and Sumatra, the largest such explosion of modern times, and given and which served as the nucleus of a similar expanded (4-week) course later given in Washington.
+The facts of the explosion in 1883 of the volcano Krakatau in Sunda Strait between Java and Sumatra, the largest such explosion of modern times, and of a number of large military detonations were reviewed in detail, in an attempt to obtain some indication of what might be expected to occur after a detonation of the magnitude anticipated for the atomic bomb.